greyamex/wsp20-onlinestore-part4/README.md

 # Online Store (2020)

 This is a web application I built for a web server class in the last semester of my CS Bachelor's program.
-I will be updating this readme as I get some issues hammered out that resulted from transitioning to a new machine for development.
+I will be updating this readme as I get some issues hammered out that resulted from transitioning to a new development environment.

 ## Built With